-Meet our new colleagues!
+Meet our new(est) colleagues!

 Her research was carried out on Lesvos and focuses on the human consequences of the EU border regime upon refugees’ lives and the lived experiences of social suffering and border violence.
-Since the early 2000 she has worked as a social scientist for various International and Non-Governmental Organisations in detention centres and refugee camps on Lesvos and the Greek mainland.
-Her research interests focus on the continuum of institutional and structural violence, border violence and deaths, refugee crisis, temporal violence, deterrence, and social suffering.
+Since early 2000 she has worked as a social scientist for various International and Non-Governmental Organisations in detention centres and refugee camps on Lesvos and the Greek mainland.
+Her research interests focus on the continuum of institutional and structural violence, border violence and deaths, the refugee crisis, temporal violence, deterrence, and social suffering.

 During his PhD, he was affiliated with the African Centre for Migration & Society (ACMS) at the University of the Witwatersrand and the Southern African Institute for Policy and Research in Lusaka, Zambia.
 He taught on the core module (An Introduction to Refugee and Forced Migration Studies) on the MA in Refugee Protection and Forced Migration Studies at the School of Advanced Study, University of London.
-He has two years experience working in the field as an advocate for organizations such as Asylum Access, Norwegian Refugee Council and UNHCR.
+He has two years experience working in the field as an advocate for organizations such as Asylum Access, Norwegian Refugee Council, and UNHCR.
 Finally, he has previously completed consultancy work for the RLI and Chatham House and has had work published by UNHCR.